RedHatOfficial/rhsecapi/README.md

                         stderr
   -t, --threads THREDS  Set number of concurrent worker threads to allow when
-                        making CVE queries (default on this system: 8) -p, --pastebin        Send output to Fedora Project Pastebin (paste.fedoraproject.org) and print only URL to stdout --dryrun              Skip CVE retrieval; this option only makes sense in concert with --extract-stdin, for the purpose of quickly getting a printable list of CVE ids from stdin -E, --pexpire [DAYS]  Set time in days after which paste will be deleted (defaults to '28'; specify '0' to disable expiration;
+                        making CVE queries (default on this system: 8) -P, --pastebin        Send output to Fedora Project Pastebin (paste.fedoraproject.org) and print only URL to stdout -E, --pexpire [DAYS]  Set time in days after which paste will be deleted (defaults to '28'; specify '0' to disable expiration;
                         DAYS defaults to '1' if option is used but DAYS is omitted)
+  --dryrun              Skip CVE retrieval; this option only makes sense in
-  -h                    Show short usage summary and exit --help                Show this help message and exit
+                        concert with --extract-stdin, for the purpose of quickly getting a printable list of CVE ids from stdin -h                    Show short usage summary and exit --help                Show this help message and exit

 VERSION:
-  rhsecapi v1.0.0_rc2 last mod 2016/18/10
+  rhsecapi v1.0.0_rc5 last mod 2016/11/22
   See <http://github.com/ryran/rhsecapi> to report bugs or RFEs
 ```